The Typical Homeowner Moves In 7 Years

 And, fixing the problem could be as simple as choosing a new loan type.

-As rents have climbed nationwide, mortgage rates have stayed low.
-According to Freddie Mac, 30-year conventional fixed rate mortgage rates have averaged below four percent since the start of the year; and rates for FHA and VA mortgage rates have averaged even lower.
+As rents have climbed nationwide, have plunged.
+According to Freddie Mac, 30-year conventional fixed rate mortgage rates are the lowest they’ve been in at least three years; and rates for FHA and VA mortgage rates have averaged even lower.

 For many buyers, though, the 30-year fixed rate mortgage is a wasteful choice.
 There are more logical, “less expensive” options to finance a new home.

 An adjustable-rate mortgage (ARM), for example, can be a more suitable choice for a first-time buyer; and, for a buyer who intends to move or do a home refinance within the next 10 years.

 ARMs offer lower mortgage rates than a fixed-rate loan and, sometimes, the savings is substantial.